idevcm/idevcm/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+Everyone!+👋;+I'm+Ignacio+Barrios!;" />
 </h1>

-Hi! 👋 I am a Level 5 EQF - Post-secondary vocational training in Development of Multiplatform Applications student from Canary Islands, Spain. 🇮🇨
+👋 Hi!
+I'm a Level 5 EQF - Post-secondary vocational training in Development of Multiplatform Applications student from the Canary Islands, Spain. 🇮🇨

-Currently I have finished my first year of studies, in which I have learned in depth Java ☕️, and relational databases 📚, among other technologies, such as JUnit, Git, Linux, etc. 💻

-My specialty is backend development, where I feel comfortable in solving problems, even if they resist.
-In this aspect I have a high frustration tolerance. 😅

-Two of my biggest ones have been:

-+ Without previous knowledge in SpringBoot, nor Hibernate, getting the 8th place in a TechHub for Backend developers, obtaining a score of 1196 points out of 1200 possible.

-+ Develop with a colleague a database management application in a week, also without previous knowledge of the framework used.

-I am used to work in a team, so I feel comfortable developing a project with a team of 2 to 8 people.
-I have worked with agile methodologies, such as SCRUM. 👥✨

-I am passionate about technologies, so I have developed a high capacity for self-taught learning.
-Which has led me to learn technologies outside that have not been taught inside the classroom, such as Docker 🐳, or cloud applications ☁️, such as Azure, among others. 🔍📚

-My native language is Spanish 🇪🇸, although I also have a good level of English 🇬🇧, both spoken and written.
-Other languages in which I can communicate are Catalan, and to a lesser extent French 🇫🇷.
+Over the course of my studies, I've delved into the core of Java programming, expanding my knowledge to include Kotlin and C# in my final year.
+My academic journey has been enriched by practical experiences, such as my Erasmus+ internship in Italy, where I explored the integration of AI into web applications using Python.

+One of my notable achievements was securing the 8th place in a TechHub for Backend developers, scoring an impressive 1196 out of 1200 points, despite having no prior experience with SpringBoot or Hibernate.
+Additionally, I developed an application for Android devices that is controlled through an eyetracker, showcasing my ability to innovate and apply my skills in real-world scenarios.

+My language skills extend beyond Spanish, with fluency in English and Catalan, and a working knowledge of French and Italian, which I'm currently enhancing during my Erasmus stay.

+While my repositories are currently not up-to-date due to time constraints, I'm committed to regularly updating them with more content.

-I am excited to be part of the GitHub community, where I am open both to collaborate and to share and improve my projects through constructive criticism. 🤝💪
+I'm thrilled to join the GitHub community, eager to collaborate, share, and improve my projects through constructive feedback.
+Let's connect and make the most of our collective expertise!

 <hr/>